Symbian9/qmapshack-doc-wiki/DocGisDatabaseLostFound.md

 # 'Lost & Found' Folder

-When deleteing an item from a database folder the item is not deleted itself.
+When deleting an item from a database folder the item is not deleted itself.
 Just the relation with that folder.
 All items with no relation to any folder are collected in the Lost & Found folder.
 Only if you delete the item form this folder it is deleted permanently.
-You can do this by either emptying the complete folder or by deleteing selected items.
+You can do this by either emptying the complete folder or by deleting selected items.

 ![maproom2](images/DocGisDatabaseLostFound/maproom1.png) ![maproom2](images/DocGisDatabaseLostFound/maproom2.png)